devdave/pyminder/readme.md

 4. Learn ReactJS
 5. Learn how to use the ReactJS UI library MantineJS

+## TODOs

+1. Finish cleaning up the `Manage` pages and homogenize their layout.
+2. Change the Timer/home page times for project & task to be settable as current week, month, or year.
+3. Cleanup transformer.py so it is less scary
+4. More unit tests!
+5. Disable debug mode when not requested

 ## Standing issues

-- Resolve the issue with python .net library breaking poetry!
 - Date time madness regarding timezones (local, gmt, and utc).
   - Maybe make the python/backend layer the source of "truth" for time?
+- Resolve the issue with python .net library breaking poetry!
 - Shortcuts partially work but should I clear the timer?
 - Code consistency in the api.py file.
 - Make pylint "happier"
 - Wrap transformer with much more tests and then cleanup/factor before I forget how it works!
+- Mantine DataTable styling isn't applying/doesn't load!

 ## Major components